Hairline cracks and holes in plaster walls are unsightly, aren’t they?

-While durable, even plaster wall can incur damage through wear and tear and poor maintenance.
+While durable, even plaster walls can incur damage through wear and tear and poor maintenance.
 Before we delve into how to repair hairline cracks in plaster walls, let’s go over why they happen in the first place.

-Either way, it’s you, the homeowner, who loses.
+Either way, it’s you who loses.

 Whatever the reason for the poor installation, a crack is something you can’t afford to ignore.

 One drawback of using it is that it’s vulnerable to moisture.
 Moisture becomes prevalent in the atmosphere when seasons change frequently.
 Allow moisture to come in contact with it regularly, and it will seep through.
 It causes it to expand and form damage.

 Water from freshly applied plaster tends to evaporate rapidly, reducing the surface layer’s volume.
 This volume reduction causes it to shrink, resulting in the formation of cracks in the surface layer.
 To prevent shrinkage from appearing, always check if the plaster has been cured and sanded thoroughly before application.